MG Cyberster

 The MG Cyberster is a battery electric car produced by SAIC Motor under the MG marque since 2023.
 It is a two-door roadster with rear-motor, rear-wheel drive and dual-motor, all-wheel-drive variants.
 The vehicle was previewed as a concept car with the same name in 2021.
 In 2024, MG displayed a two-door coupé concept version of the Cyberster called the Cyber GTS.
-It has been categorized as both a sports car and as a grand tourer.

 Overview

 Concept car

 The MG Cyberster concept car was unveiled in pictures on 30 March 2021 and then presented at the Auto Shanghai on 19 April.
 It was to be presented in 2020, but following the COVID-19 pandemic its presentation was postponed.

 The Cyberster receives rear lights incorporating the United Kingdom flag (Union Jack) and interactive "Magic Eye" headlights that would pop up when turned on.
 It is electrically powered and has a range of 800 km.

 The MG Cyberster is a "gaming style" EV concept that is inspired by the legendary MGB Roadster of the 60s.
 The Cyberster concept was first shown at the Shanghai Auto Show in 2021.
 It was unveiled at the 38th Motor Expo in December 2021.